 Common examples are antimalarial drugs, Aminoglycoside antibiotics, anti-inflammatory medications, painkillers like ibuprofen and aspirin, and cancer chemotherapy drugs.

 Tinnitus is one of the few health conditions that has given doctors, pharmacists, and health care professionals a hard time.
-Despite how long tinnitus has been around and its prevalence in the population, there is still no FDA-approved drug to treat tinnitus.
+Despite how long tinnitus has been around and its prevalence, there’s still no FDA-approved drug to treat tinnitus.

-A number of factors cause difficulty in finding the appropriate drug or medication for tinnitus.
+Several factors cause difficulty in finding an appropriate medication for tinnitus.
 Let's examine them.

-This means that healthcare professionals are yet to understand the mechanism behind tinnitus fully.
-Not much is known about tinnitus beyond its clinical presentation and description.
+Healthcare professionals don’t fully understand the mechanism behind tinnitus.
+We don’t know much about tinnitus beyond its clinical presentation and description.

-Until the underlying mechanism behind tinnitus is understood, healthcare professionals won't be equipped with the knowledge necessary to develop therapies or medications specifically targeted at curing tinnitus.
+Until the underlying mechanism behind tinnitus is understood, healthcare professionals can’t develop therapies or medications targeted explicitly at curing tinnitus.

-Heterogeneous means unlike and distinct or different from each other.
-The tinnitus population’s heterogeneity means that the samples, symptoms, causes, or etiology of tinnitus are different.
+Heterogeneous means unlike, distinct, or different from each other.
+The tinnitus population’s heterogeneity means that the samples, symptoms, causes, or etiology are different.

 No two tinnitus cases are alike.
 The cause of tinnitus in patient A may be different from the cause of tinnitus in patient B. In the same manner, the severity of the ringing in the ear differs from person to person.

-The heterogeneity of the tinnitus population makes it hard for a one-size-fits-all medication to be produced.
-For instance, if a medication is produced to cure tinnitus caused by autoimmune inner ear disease, it will not be effective in curing tinnitus caused by earwax blockage or tumors.
+The tinnitus population’s heterogeneity makes it hard to produce a one-size-fits-all medication.
+For instance, if scientists produce a medication to cure tinnitus caused by autoimmune inner ear disease, it will not cure tinnitus caused by earwax blockage or tumors.

 3. Cost of Production

-While this may not sound like a tangible reason, it is actually one reason why there is no tinnitus drug yet.
+While this may like an odd obstacle to tinnitus medication development, it’s an important reason there’s no tinnitus drug.
 The cost associated with developing drugs to treat tinnitus is explicitly high.

 4. The Wide Range of Tinnitus Causes

-The range of medical conditions responsible for tinnitus is so wide that creating a specific medication to cure it will be very difficult.
+As noted above, the range of medical conditions responsible for tinnitus is so wide that it will be very difficult to create a specific medication to cure it.

-Considering the fact that the causes of tinnitus are both external and internal, if a specific medication is to be created to treat it, the drug may be effective in combating some causes like autoimmune disease and other diseases that cause tinnitus.
-But external factors like sudden exposure to loud noise may be beyond the control of the drug.
+Considering that the causes of tinnitus are both external and internal, a drug may effectively combat some internal causes like an autoimmune disease.
+Still, external factors like sudden exposure to loud noise may be beyond the drug’s control.